-College After Military: Advice from Fellow Service Members Who Made the Transition
+College After Military: Practical Advice from Service Members

-You’ve faced some pretty daunting challenges while serving in the military.
+You’ve undoubtedly faced some formidable challenges while serving in the military.
 No matter how daunting an obstacle seemed, you always found the inner strength to overcome and continue pushing forward.

-Now that your military career has ended, you’re facing a new type of challenge: attending college.
-Making the transition to college life comes with ups and downs for everyone, but veterans often have unique circumstances that they need to consider as they prepare for college after military life.
+Now you’re considering facing a different type of challenge: attending college.
+Making the transition to college life comes with ups and downs for everyone, but veterans and service members often have unique circumstances that they need to consider as they prepare for college after military life.

 But you’re not alone in this process!
 Plenty of service members have gone before you in attending college after the military.
 We’ve rounded up advice from service members who’ve attended college so you can feel prepared for your next big step of earning a degree.